brunorrboaretto/distinguishing_brain_states/README.md

 ## Preparing the data:

 - The raw data can be downloaded from https://physionet.org/content/eegmmidb/1.0.0/ as a <code>.zip</code> file, which contains the data from 109 subjects.
-- By extracting the data, a directory <code>files</code> will be created including several folders containing in majority <code>.edf</code> files.
+- By extracting the data, a directory <code>/files</code> is created including several folders containing in majority <code>.edf</code> files.
-- <code>preparing_data.sh</code> automatically creates a <code>raw_data</code> directory and using <code>convert_edf2npy.py</code> converts the data into <code>.npy</code> files.
-After that a <code>filtered_data</code> directory is created and <code>filter_data.py</code> is activated which is a bandpass Butterworth filter which uses the <code> Scipy </code> open library to select the alpha-band frequency (8 - 12 Hz).
-This process may take a few seconds.
+- Run the command line <code>chmod +x preparing_data.sh</code> to transform the <code>shell</code> file into and executable.
+- The command line <code>./preparing_data.sh</code> automatically creates a <code>/raw_data</code> directory and <code>/filtered_data</code> with the data as <code>.npy</code> files.

 ## Instructions for running the code:

-- <code> spatial_PE.py </code> evaluates the spatial permutation entropy, creating 4 files containing the spatial PE of EO and EC states of each subject (2 files for raw data and 2 files for filtered data).
+- command <code> python3 spatial_PE.py </code> evaluates the spatial permutation entropy, creating 4 files containing the spatial permutation entropy of EO and EC states of each subject (2 files for raw data and 2 files for filtered data).
 This process may take a few minutes.
-- <code> shuffled_spatial_PE.py </code> do the same but shuffle the data.
+- <code> python3 shuffled_spatial_PE.py </code> do the same but shuffle the data.
 We have discarded subjects 97 and 109 due to several null values at the end of the time series.
-- If everything is alrigth, <code> plot_figures.py </code> creates three figures, which correspond to figures 5,6, and 8 of the manuscript XXXXX.
+- If everything is alrigth, <code> python3 plot_figures.py </code> creates three figures, which correspond to figures 5,6, and 8 of the manuscript XXXXX.

 ## Python libraries: